joannawheeler/TripcentsApp/README.md

     password: "password"
   }

-  You should see a response like this:
+  You should see a response like this:z
   {
     "email": "myemail@myemail.com",
     "password": "password",